AlGepe/OmniSnippets_JS/docs/generalTips/marketing/textTips.rst

 Making marketing graphics (simple guidelines)
 ---------------------------------------------

-Following these simple guidelines, you can ensure our graphics look unique from our competition and are easily identifiable as Omni’s graphics.
+Following these simple guidelines, you can ensure our graphics look unique compared to our competition and are easily identifiable as Omni’s graphics.

 1. We use `this logo <https://drive.google.com/drive/folders/1jedzqji5fXavTLHVDFFRz0Iok3IV_Wfz?usp=sharing>`_ in all our graphics which goes in the bottom-right corner.
 2. In case the image goes inside the calculator section, you don’t need to add a logo.